Uber Technologies Inc v Heller: Lower courts

 Uber brought a motion to stay Heller's class action pending resolution of arbitration in the Netherlands.
 The Ontario Superior Court of Justice, the court of first instance in the action, granted the stay.

 The Court of Appeal for Ontario reversed the motion judge's decision, holding that the contract which purported to require arbitration was unconscionable.
 According to Peter Quon, the Court of Appeal's decision was the first in which a Canadian court had found an arbitration clause unconscionable.

 Supreme Court

 In an 8–1 decision, the Supreme Court of Canada held that the arbitration clause in Heller's contract with Uber was unconscionable.
 Further, the majority held that the contract was void because it attempted to contract out of the Employment Standards Act.
 As a result, the Court allowed Heller's class action lawsuit against Uber to proceed to trial.

 Justice Russell Brown, in a concurring opinion, argued that the arbitration clause was unenforceable because it effectively denied Heller access to justice and was therefore contrary to public policy.
+Justice Suzanne Côté dissented alone, arguing that the majority was setting a standard "so low as to be practically meaningless in the case of standard form contracts".

-Uber Technologies did not settle the question of whether Heller and other members of the proposed class were in fact employees.
+Uber Technologies did not settle the question of whether Heller and other members of the proposed class were, in fact, employees.
 Rather, it established only that the arbitration clause in Heller's contract with Uber was unenforceable in Ontario, and that Heller could pursue his complaint against Uber in Ontario courts.